 To engage such questions, literary history itself must proceed through resonance and the acoustical unconscious.
-Both Faulkner and Benjamin–in the techniques they share with Eisenstein’s “overtonal montage”–teach us that the acoustical unconscious far exceeds the boundaries of the individual life.
+Both Faulkner and Benjamin, particularly in the techniques they share with Eisenstein’s “overtonal montage,” teach us that the acoustical unconscious and its airy medium far exceed the boundaries of the individual life or artwork.

 Thanks to the editors of the special issue in Materialisms and the organizers of the “Object Emotions” conference at Yale. http://www.symploke.org/